 This class will cover the sharpening process of:

 - travisher blades

 Within these three processes you will learn a solid baseline that includes various abrasives, sharpening tools, and holding techniques as well as helpful jigs that make sharpening curved blades much more approachable.

 Embrace your curves!

 All skill levels welcome.
 No prerequisites.
 All you need is a computer and a good internet connection!

 WOO is a non-profit safe space for training underrepresented genders in our field.
-As such, enrollment is limited to women, non-binary, and trans folks over the age of 18.
+As such, enrollment is limited to non-binary, trans, and woman-identifying people over the age of 18.